edgio-docs/edgio-docs/guides/uplynk/deliver/playback_urls/sign_playback_url.md

 9. From your web browser, refresh player.php to playback your content.
 Playback will be authorized after the system verifies that a valid token was included with the playback request.

 ## Step 5 - Optional.
-Validating Tokens
+Validate Tokens

 Server-side logic may be added to selectively allow playback, such as requiring login credentials or restricting content to certain regions.
 To ensure that valid tokens are being generated, the CMS provides the capability to validate tokens.